hemantkamalakar/Covid19IndiaTracker/README.md

-# Get info about a random beer
+# Get info about Covid 19 in India

 A platform which allows you to get information about a random covid19indiatracker beer.